JujuAdams/iota/latest/gml-functions.md

 |----|--------|-------|
 |None|        |       |

-Updates the clock and executes methods that have been added to the clock (using `.add_cycle_method()` etc.).
+Updates the clock and executes methods that have been added to the clock (using `.AddCycleMethod()` etc.).
 A clock will execute enough cycles to match its realtime update frequency: this means a clock may execute zero cycles per tick, or sometimes multiple cycles per tick.

-A clock's `.tick()` should be called once every frame, probably in a persistent control instance of some sort.
+A clock's `.Tick()` should be called once every frame, probably in a persistent control instance of some sort.

 &nbsp;
 </details>

-<details><summary><code>.add_cycle_method(function)</code></summary>
+<details><summary><code>.AddCycleMethod(function)</code></summary>
 &nbsp;

 **Returns:** N/A (`undefined`)